“In the same way ad folks “get” things, Bruce “sees” things. Generally, they’re of the little green Martian variety, but still.”

 So why in ’06 would a guy, who can’t tell a joke without getting the punchline wrong, decide to restart a career telling stories?
 I guess because I was already doing it; picture stories, brand stories, and – ultimately – my best personal stories that happen outside of an office creating stuff.

 It’s going to be a great finish.

 Bruce’s name has appeared on many national and regional Addy Awards, One Show Awards, a NY Festivals Gold, B&W Spider Awards, and as a National Kelly Award Finalist.
 He’s been published 4 times in Communication Arts Photo Annual, Numerous Graphis Design and Photo Annuals, Print Regional Design Annuals, AIGA Design Annuals.
 Ads he’s contributed his photography to have been written up in Creativity, Ad Age, Ad week and a portfolio featured in Graphis Magazine issue 312.
-He’s also one of Luerzer’s Archive 200 Best Ad Photographers Worldwide for the last 4 years.
+He’s also one of Luerzer’s Archive 200 Best Ad Photographers Worldwide 2014-2021.

 Visual story tellers and peripheral visionaries Michelle Petrie and Bruce DeBoer are out to prove craftsmanship is not dead.

 They pulled me back in – Jim Erickson to my wife, “he’s not a marketing director, he’s a photographer”.
 Since my wife and I met in 2004, that was news to her.
 Luckily, she liked the idea.
 Find the work HERE.

 Three more years experience with Marketing Strategy and some copywriting added in – I’m starting to “get it”.